 Aluminum foil products are commonplace in the modern world – nearly everyone has a roll in their kitchen for cooking applications.
 Manufacturing aluminum foil was is a process that dates back to the early 20th century when small quantities of foil were produced by hammering.
 This method of manufacturing aluminum sheet foil was labor-intensive and took too long to be practical.

-Today aluminum foil and sheet are produced by rolling the material through a continuous mill which makes the aluminum thinner and longer.
+Over time, the foil manufacturing methods we use today were popularized.
+Modern foil is produced by rolling aluminum through a continuous mill which makes the aluminum thinner and longer.
 Thickness is reduced through this process and the aluminum product is wound into a coil at the end of the production line.
 These coils are then cold rolled in cold rolling mills.
 The coils can be heated in a furnace to soften it for further cold rolling or to produce the mechanical properties desired.

 Gauge is a measurement indicating the thickness of a sheet metal.
 Higher numbers refer to a thinner sheet and vice versa.
 Generally speaking, 000000 gauge aluminum sheet is the thickest measuring 14.732 mm while 40 gauge aluminum sheet is the thinnest measuring .079 mm.